kellerza/pyqwikswitch/README.md

-# pyqwikswitch
+# pyqwikswitch library
-QwikSwitch USB Modem API binding for Python 3
+QwikSwitch USB Modem library for Python 3

   See http://www.qwikswitch.co.za for more information on the Qwikswitch devices

-  Currently the class supports relays, buttons and LED dimmers
+  Currently supports relays, buttons and LED dimmers

 ##  QSUsb class